3 minute read.

 Interest Rates and High Ratio Mortgages

 The government of Canada has been taking some steps towards protecting the market by increasing interest rates and premiums on high ratio mortgages.
 This is making it more difficult to purchase for buyers or refinance for homeowners.
 This is playing a role in tempering sales in the hot Toronto region market.
-For example, these new rates could mean the difference between a couple or family buying a home in Toronto and looking elsewhere to one of the surrounding cities or towns.
+For example, these new rates could mean the difference between a couple or family buying a home in Toronto and looking elsewhere in one of the surrounding cities or towns.

 Supply and Demand